jkelowitt/t-builder/README.md

 TODO:
   * <del>"Save Plot" Button</del> Done
   * <del>"Save Data CSV" Button</del> Done
+  * Auto closing and plotting of the graph when "Ok" is pressed
   * Dynamic Chart Title
   * Plot options
   * Fix Spacing on the Titrant and Analyte Sections